 motivate consumer packaged good and private label brands to consider reformulating products.

 Food industry customers will enjoy the cost savings resulting from high oleic soybean oil’s

 oxidative stability index (OSI) of greater than 25 hours, providing superior resistance to oxidization and reduced build-up of polymers on equipment in high-heat applications.

 Food companies are looking for sustainable ingredients as consumers

 continue to demand local and sustainable options.
-High oleic soybeans can meet that need; they are 100% U.S. grown by growers who employ a variety of sustainable practices to reduce overall land use, soil erosion, energy use and total greenhouse gas emissions, and improve water use efficiency and quality.
+U.S. grown high oleic soybeans can meet that need; growers employ a variety of sustainable practices to reduce overall land use, soil erosion, energy use and total greenhouse gas emissions, and improve water use efficiency and quality.

 Hear from food companies on their experience using U.S. grown high oleic soybean oil